 - 1.1.
-The Queensland Greens have established the following process for the election of the Leader of the Queensland Greens in the Legislative Assembly. - 1.2.
-Election of the Leader of the Queensland Greens in the Legislative Assembly shall be conducted by ballot of the entire eligible party membership. - 1.3.
+The Queensland Greens have established the following process for the election of the Leaders of the Queensland Greens in the Legislative Assembly. - 1.2.
+Elections of the Leaders of the Queensland Greens in the Legislative Assembly shall be conducted by ballot of the entire eligible party membership. - 1.3.
 This by-law should be interpreted in conjunction with the provisions of By-Law 2.1: Voting and Conduct for internal elections, unless otherwise specified. - 1.4.
-The Leader may not hold roles which are not articulated in the Queensland Greens Constitution and By-Laws. - 1.5.
-Additional resources allocated to the Queensland Greens as a result of increased representation should be allocated and used in agreement with the Parliamentary Liaison Committee.
+The Leaders may not hold roles which are not articulated in the Queensland Greens Constitution and By-Laws. - 1.5.
+Additional resources allocated to the Queensland Greens as a result of increased representation should be allocated and used in agreement with the Parliamentary Liaison Committee. - 1.6.
+In this by-law, "Leaders" and "Leadership" include: - 1.6.1. the Leader of the Legislative Assembly Party Room, and - 1.6.2. the Deputy Leader or Co-Deputy Leaders of the Legislative Assembly Party Room, if those positions exist.